Review: new Tesco Easy Home Bake baking range

 Hence the appearance of a product that lets them get on with it with no more assistance than separating those fiddly paper cake cases is pretty darn appealing.

-Because in all seriousness, if you’re making sponge batter with a mixer (or the Magimix as I often do), the main bit where children get to help is spooning the batter into the cases (and decorating the finished results) so I’m all in favour of sometimes letting them get on with it a bit quicker without creating all that extra washing up!
+Because in all seriousness, if you’re making sponge batter with a mixer (or the Magimix as I often do), the main bit where children get to help is spooning the batter into the cases (and decorating the finished results).
+So I’m all in favour of sometimes letting them get on with it a bit quicker without creating all that extra washing up!

 When you’re a grown up, you forget how tricky spooning cake batter into cases is.
 It’s a delicate art to plop it into the centre without the cases tipping up or getting it stuck to the edge.

 He’s even been copying me taking pictures of what he’s doing!
+The Baking Blogger apprentice!!

 (As an aside, this is Ted’s Kodak Easyshare camera that he had for Christmas.
 Sturdy, no zoom lenses popping in and out, it’s the perfect camera for a small child and a real pity if Kodak is going under that they may not be available much longer.
 What’s more it’s completely waterproof and you can take it in swimming pools!)